-• All sexting incidents and the decisions made in responding to them will be recorded.
-The record-keeping arrangements set out in section 8 of this policy also apply to recording incidents of sexting.
+All sharing of nude and semi-nude images incidents and the decisions made in responding to them will be recorded.
+The record-keeping arrangements set out in section 8 of this policy also apply to recording incidents of sharing of nude and semi-nude images.